AliakseiRom/library-rest-api/README.md

   you need to authenticate by
   using **admin** as a username and a password
-* Then you need to put access token in all Book Controller endpoints to authentication field (from bearer token tab, if you are using **Postman**)
+* Then you need to put access token in all Book Controller endpoints into authorization header: `Authorization: Bearer <access_token>`

 ### Book Controller
 * GET `/book/{id}`: Get book by ID